|Our Charter was updated as approved at the Nov 2021 election. .

 Each elected officer of the City shall be an elector of the municipality, and shall have resided therein or in a territory annexed thereto for a period of at least one year prior to nomination for such office and shall continue to reside therein during the term of office.

-Each Councilman elected to represent a ward shall be a continuous resident and qualified elector of the ward he represents, or territory annexed thereto, during his term of office.
+Each Council Member elected to represent a ward shall be a continuous resident and qualified elector of the ward the Council Member represents, or territory annexed thereto, during the term of office.

-Any elected officer who ceases to possess such qualifications shall forfeit his office.
+Any elected officer who ceases to possess such qualifications shall forfeit the office.

 All matters pertaining to voting districts within the municipality, including their designation, number, apportionment and reapportionment, shall be governed by the general laws of the State of Ohio.

 Section 7.05 - Elections for Nomination and Election of Officers

 Primary and regular municipal elections shall be held at the times and in the manner prescribed by the general laws of Ohio, except as otherwise provided in this Charter.

 Section 7.06 - Beginning of Term of Office